Princeton University, Program in American Studies

 |Location:||New Jersey, United States|

-The Princeton Program in American Studies, founded in 1943, sponsors teaching, research, and public discussion about the history, literature, art, and culture of the United States, in ways that transcend the traditional disciplines.
+The Program in American Studies at Princeton University, founded in 1943, sponsors teaching, research, and public discussion about the history, literature, art, and culture of the United States, in ways that transcend the traditional disciplines.

-The appointment period will be for one semester only: Fall 2020 or Spring 2021.
-Appointees "in residence" will be expected to relocate to the town of Princeton for the semester.
-Commuting appointees will live within daily commuting distance of Princeton's campus.
+The appointment period will be for one semester only: Fall 2021 or Spring 2022.
+Appointees “in residence” will reside in Princeton or the local vicinity, and demonstrate to the program’s satisfaction the ability to be on campus on a daily basis and on short notice in order to fulfill responsibilities.
+“Commuting” appointees will live within daily commuting distance of Princeton’s campus and will not be expected to be on campus on a daily basis.
 Both types of appointees will be expected to perform the following, core duties:

-The Anschutz Fellow will teach one interdisciplinary undergraduate seminar course for the American Studies Program during this one-semester appointment.
+The Anschutz Distinguished Fellow will teach one interdisciplinary undergraduate seminar course for the American studies program during this one-semester appointment.
 The seminar will be composed of not more than 15 students, and will meet for three hours weekly over the 12-week teaching semester.
-In addition to teaching and holding weekly office hours to meet with enrolled students, the Fellow will be expected to contribute to the intellectual life of the American Studies Program, including participation in a wide range of events and activities on campus (such as participating in the American Studies workshop).
-The Fellow will also deliver at least one public lecture to the University.
-The Fellow will enjoy full access to Firestone Library, a computer-equipped campus office during the appointment period, and access to various University facilities.
+In addition to teaching and holding weekly office hours to meet with enrolled students, the fellow will be expected to contribute to the intellectual life of the American studies program, including participation in a wide range of events and activities on campus (such as participating in the American Studies Workshop).
+The fellow will also deliver at least one public lecture to the University.
+The fellow will enjoy full access to Firestone Library, a computer-equipped campus office during the appointment period, and access to various University facilities.

-A Fellow who must relocate to Princeton will receive a salary of $90,000, plus benefits-eligibility.
-A Fellow who commutes to campus will receive a salary of $60,000, plus benefits-eligibility.
+A fellow who must relocate to Princeton or the local vicinity will receive a salary of $90,000, plus benefits eligibility.
+A fellow who commutes to campus will receive a salary of $60,000, plus benefits eligibility.

 |Primary Category:||American History / Studies